dudash/s2i-swift/README.md

 **Straight Source Builds**

 You can just point s2i to a folder of swift files and it will compile them into an executable.

-* EXTRA_COMPILE_OPTIONS to pass extra options to swiftc e.g. s2i build -e "EXTRA_COMPILE_OPTIONS='-Xcc -fmodule-map-file=libbsd.modulemap'"
+Note you will need a main.swift file for Swift to execute.

 ### Using in Open Shift